cjerdonek/arugula/README.md

 Arugula
 =======

-A toy Python 3 project to experiment with creating a boilerplate project template
+This is a sample Python 3 project from which to start new projects.
+It demonstrates an initial project structure.

 Develop